sr99622/libonvif/README.md

 Likewise, resolution can be set on files with the video filter using the scale directive, i.e. 'scale=1280x720'.
 Consecutive video filters can be run using a comma as delimiter between the commands, i.e. 'fps=10,scale=1280x720'.
+Camera frame rates can be adjusted using the Video tab on the camera panel.

+* ### Video Frame Cropping

+The resolution of the frame may be reduced by cropping.
+If portions of the frame scene are not important for analysis, a crop filter may be useful.
+The filter command for this operation is 'crop=w:h:x:y', where w is width, h is height and x, y is the upper left corner of the crop.

 ---